saranyasathya67/Udemy-clone/README.md

 ## How to Use

-You can access my udemy-clone by visiting[link].
+You can access my udemy-clone by visiting [https://saranyasathya67.github.io/Udemy-clone/].
 Feel free to explore the content and get in touch!

 ## contributing